craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 - [  ] Figure out what happened to Torrin
 	- Bring Grom over to ID bodies?

 This Torin guy got fucking cursed or something by this stuff - something about "the Hollow Man".
+Oh we found him, he's a big zombie without bones and he's so stinky I'm thinking something like a Gas Mask would be a good find.

 ## Stats